Leeds Unit for Complex Intervention Development (LUCID)

 External seminars

-We aim to hold around three seminars per year that anyone is welcome to attend.
-To keep updated of these opportunities please join our mailing list.
-Our current list of external seminars is:
+We aim to hold around three external seminars per year that anyone is welcome to attend.

 Internal seminars

-We also hold additional seminars that are open to staff and postgraduates at the University of Leeds and Leeds-based health professionals.
-Our current list of internal seminars is:
+We also hold additional internal seminars that are open to staff and postgraduates at the University of Leeds and Leeds-based health professionals.
+Our summer internal seminars are:

 Areas of Expertise